- By Deborah Balzer

 Salmonella Outbreak: What You Need to Know

 A multi-state outbreak of salmonella infections — attributed to contaminated cucumbers grown in Mexico — has many people concerned.
 But what is a salmonella infection and how is it transmitted?
 Mayo Clinic infectious diseases specialist Dr. Pritish Tosh says, "In the United States, salmonella infections are usually encountered as a result of undercooked eggs or poultry products.
 Occasionally, outbreaks can be seen when foods have become contaminated either during production, processing or final preparation."
-He says, once the source is determined and contaminated food is recalled, food products that are not from that source are usually safe to eat.

 Dr. Tosh recommends people follow the advice of public health officials who will alert the public about products to avoid.